 Based on the above mentioned information, the practical use of these markers may diminish empiric broad-spectrum antibiotic use, shorten antibiotic therapy duration, and reduce the development of antimicrobial resistance and health care costs.
 However, bibliographic evidence on the use of these markers to identify and/or diagnose infections specifically in pediatric burn patients is scarce.
-Therefore, we considered that communicating our experience on this subject would be of interest.
+Therefore, we considered a.
+Department of Epidemiological Control and Infectology.